Dash-Industry-Forum/codem-isoboxer/README.md

 types and provides mostly a raw interface.
 Some frequently used attributes are parsed to easier-to-use types, such as the major brand and list of compatible brands in the `ftyp` box.

+For traversing the box structure you can use the `_parent` property.
+It returns exactly what you expect: the parent of the current box.
+The opposite is the `boxes` property (only available on container boxes such as `moov`), which gives you its children.

 Another way to use the software is to only retrieve the boxes you are interested in.
 This way you don't have to traverse the box structure yourself: